Global Form of Flavor Symmetry Groups in 4d N=2 Theories of Class S: Introduction

-In this paper, we provide a method to determine the flavor symmetry group $\cF$ of an arbitrary $4d$ $\cN=2$ theory obtained by compactifying a $6d$ $\cN=(2,0)$ SCFT on a Riemann surface of arbitrary genus $g$, carrying arbitrary regular punctures which can be both twisted and untwisted, and arbitrary closed outer-automorphism twist lines.
+In this paper, we provide a method to determine the flavor symmetry group\footnote{See also a recent paper \cite{Apruzzi:2021vcu} determining the global forms of flavor symmetry groups of $5d$ SCFTs using their M-theory constructions.} $\cF$ of an arbitrary $4d$ $\cN=2$ theory obtained by compactifying a $6d$ $\cN=(2,0)$ SCFT on a Riemann surface of arbitrary genus $g$, carrying arbitrary regular punctures which can be both twisted and untwisted, and arbitrary closed outer-automorphism twist lines.
 These $4d$ $\cN=2$ theories form a subclass of the $4d$ $\cN=2$ theories of Class S \cite{Gaiotto:2009we}.
 More general Class S theories can be obtained by including irregular punctures, which we do not address in this work.

 We begin in Section \ref{def} by reviewing the definition of flavor symmetry group in terms of the allowed classes of representations of local operators in the theory.
 We also discuss that this definition can be understood as encoding the space of background flavor bundles that the theory can be coupled to.
 We shift to the discussion of flavor symmetry groups of gauge theories in Section \ref{GT}, where the matter content can include generalized matter in the form of interacting conformal theories.
 We emphasize that the flavor symmetry group captures the representations of the gauge-invariant local operators.
 We also discuss a Pontryagin dual way of defining the flavor symmetry group of gauge theories, which provides an alternate point of view for the flavor symmetry group as being consisted of those elements that act non-trivially on the matter content and cannot be undone by a gauge transformation.
 In Section \ref{msg}, we consider situations in which one knows the flavor symmetry group associated to a subalgebra of the full flavor symmetry algebra.
 We discuss the constraints imposed on the full flavor symmetry group from the knowledge of the flavor symmetry group associated to the subalgebra.
 Such a situation occurs frequently in the study of flavor symmetries of $4d$ $\cN=2$ Class S theories.